 Many people require the use of magnetic resonance imaging (MRI) to help with the diagnosis or tracking of a medical condition at some point in their lives.
 For some, this common test provokes significant fear and apprehension.
 Anxiety about possible outcomes, not knowing what to expect and the loud noises of the MRI machine can increase this distress.
 Another concern for people undergoing MRI testing is claustrophobia, or the fear associated with being in a small or enclosed space.
-If you experience claustrophobia, you are not alone.
+If you experience claustrophobia or anxiety-induced panic attacks from being in tight spaces, you are not alone.
 An estimated 7–10% of the population lives with this condition.

 MRI claustrophobia can be detrimental to one’s health if the fear of the procedure prevents someone from receiving an MRI, particularly if there is a pressing medical problem needs to be evaluated or addressed.